Hyundai Ioniq 5 Insurance Rates

 Price estimates broken down by individual coverage:

-Rates are based on $500 deductible amounts, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and for different Ioniq 5 trim levels.
+Full coverage includes $500 physical damage deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all states and for all Ioniq 5 models.

 Price Range from Low to High

-For the normal driver, Hyundai Ioniq 5 insurance prices go from the cheapest price of $406 for basic liability insurance to a much higher rate of $3,374 for a high-risk insurance policy.
+For the normal driver, Hyundai Ioniq 5 insurance prices range from as low as $406 for just the minimum liability insurance to the much higher price of $3,374 for a driver required to buy high-risk insurance.

 Geographic Price Range

-The ranges above highlight why anyone shopping for car insurance should compare rates for a targeted area and their own driving history, rather than relying on averaged prices.
+The ranges above show why everyone should compare prices for a targeted area and risk profile, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.